mmartinez279/AutoEncoder/README.md

-# AutoEncoder
+# Conditional Variational AutoEncoder

 This is a repo for my autoencoder project.
-The results of the model's image generation are at the very bottom, and you can find the generative imgage capabilites under a section called:
+To view the results of the model's image generation, select the autoEncoder.ipynb file, and scroll to the very bottom, where you can find the generative imgage capabilites under a section called:
 _Generate new handwritten digits given a noise image, and a desired number_.
+The structure and source code for the model, in addition to the simpler VAE model are also all in the autoEncoder.ipynb file.

-## TO RUN THE CODE, DO THIS:
+### TO RUN THE CODE, DO THIS:

 In a powershell terminal (in this directory) (also in vscode), do these commands: